KarelZe/edu/advanced-machine-learning/01_self_test.md

 ## LSTM

 * F: _Explain LSTMs._ ⭐

+LSTMs are RNNs, that feature:
+- a forgetting mechanism (whether specific information has already ended)
+- a saving mechanism (whether information is worth saving)

+That means LSTMs transform its memory in a very precise way: by using specific learning mechanisms for which pieces of information to remember, which to update, and which to pay attention to.

+One variant of LSTMs are GRUs where long-term and working memories are fused.

 * F: _LSTMs are suitable for which type of analysis?_ ⭐
+- sequence modelling, with variable input and output length
+- time series analysis
 * F: _How can we use LSTMs for time series dataset?_ ⭐
+- First of all time series forecasting problem must be re-framed as supervised learning problem.
+- One approach is to reframe time series data by considering past observations as input variables and future observations as the output variable.
+- Example:
+  - Time series: 1, 2, 3, 4, 5, 6, 7
+  - For $$I = 1$$, we can reframe our timeseries to the following supervised learning problem: (x,y): $$(1,2), (2,3), (3,4), (4,5) \cdots$$
 * F: _Explain how LSTMs update their memory._
 * F: _Give applications of LSTMS._